 MUSEUM HOP : With so many musea in town, let’s stick to the essentials.
 There’s the Jean Tinguely Museum, an architectural masterpiece of glass and metal sculptures and Fondation Beyeler, a modern building housing various art collections and special exhibitions.
 Most famous?
 The Kunstmuseum, housing both old masters and modern art.

-TAKE A HIKE AROUND OLD TOWN: Basel is very walkable, especially if you go around the Old Town, and if you’re not sure of what to do in Basel, we suggest starting here.
+TAKE A HIKE AROUND OLD TOWN: Many travelers visit Switzerland to enjoy long walks in Swiss nature, but its cities can be just as enjoyable.
+Basel is very walkable, especially if you go around the Old Town, and if you’re not sure of what to do in Basel, we suggest starting here.
 If you don’t want any hassle, there are many walking tours available with the benefit of a guide sharing the city’s history.

 If you’re more of the DIY-type, start at any of the sights mentioned underneath and follow them in the order we’ve listed them.
 Add in your favorite museum and together, they create a logical itinerary.
 Don’t forget to stop at a few coffee shops in between!
 Eating cake is always essential.